kweeuhree/playwright-node/README.md

 - Await for the remote server to be spun up;
 - Await for the successful response.

-Now Playwright tests can be run.
+Now the Playwright tests can be run.

 #### Run the Tests